 Academic Policies and Procedures are good guidelines to help students navigate more common academic tasks, such as dropping courses, withdrawing from classes, enrolling as a Pre-Health Major and more.
 Most Academic Policies are explained in the Undergraduate Catalog, Graduate Catalog, Student Handbook and other such documents.

-Information about new and upcoming policies can be found on the Provost’s site under Student Interest and Faculty Interest.
+Information about new and upcoming policies can be found on the Provost’s site under Student Policies and Resources and Faculty Policies, Programs, and Resources.
 A wealth of information specific to graduate students can be found on the Graduate School site.

 PLEASE NOTE: New Texas Law regarding Bacterial Meningitis Immunization (SB 1107) effective Spring 2012.
 For more information click here.

 The Undergraduate Catalog is where undergraduate students can find important university policies regarding academics, enrollment, courses, core curriculum and more.